 Proven to boost IVF success

-Spectrum preimplantation genetic testing evaluates embryos for extra or missing chromosomes (PGT-A), single gene conditions (PGT-M), or structural rearrangements (PGT-SR), improving the chances of a healthy pregnancy.
+Spectrum preimplantation genetic testing (PGT) evaluates embryos for extra or missing chromosomes (PGT-A), single gene conditions (PGT-M), or structural rearrangements (PGT-SR), improving the chances of a healthy pregnancy.

 Spectrum tests for chromosomal abnormalities and known inherited genetic condition(s).
 Sample collections include an embryo biopsy and parental blood/cheek swab.
 Most results will be returned to your doctor within 5-7 business days.